I came to faith in God at 11 years old through an experience with a cat.

 .49% annual growth in 2016 in the United States…

-Compare that to the late 80’s when the LDS were the fastest-growing church in the world close to 8%.
+Compare that to the late 80’s when the LDS were the fastest-growing church in the world close to 8% growth in the United States alone.

-Missionaries are still baptizing… but there is no retention and members are leaving at a faster rate than ever before.
+Missionaries are still baptizing (but at 13% lesser rate)… but there is no retention and members are leaving at a faster rate than ever before that is not being accurately reported.

 A lot has to change in order for the Lord to return according to LDS end-time eschatology.